-I am the mentor of an up-and-coming middle management planner in an ASEAN country.
+I was the mentor of an up-and-coming middle management planner in an ASEAN country.
 Mentor is a huge word: I more or less make sure she keeps her professional goals in order and on track.
 A few weeks ago, an European firm keen to jump into the space reached out to her with the offer of a lifetime.
 She would be leading the first women-only agency.
 It would send a signal about how the company supports local talent and initiative.
 It could also be a unique opportunity to gain unique insight into the Burmese women behavior.

 She found the offer interesting.
 Later on, she found it odd.
 Over the days, the suspicion had a lot of ground.
 For the first year, possibly farther than that, she would not be able to hire any male talent.
 As well-intentioned as the Europeans might be, that would put her at a disadvantage.
 Limiting the talent pool not only sounds risky.
 It is unclear this trait would help when competing for new clients.

 As an Open Source advocate, the proposition hit home.
 Is openness a way to put yourself at an unnecessary disadvantage?
 Or put another way: Are we expecting more from our customers just because our source is free?

 Open means twice the effort, half the money

 Ever heard of “the first million is the hardest”?
 I take that sentence in a very pragmatic, financial sense.
 Startups should have no other incentive: To generate and capture as much value as possible, as quick as possible.
 While headlines flood our feeds with news of companies reaching sky-high valuations and never turning a profit, the rest of us in the real world cannot sustain millions of free users at under-single-digits conversion rates; or ballooning acquisition costs.